-Save everyone some money with a one night party instead of an entire week or weekend.
+Save money on wedding pre-festivities and parties, like your bachelorette party, simply by planning a one night party instead of an entire week or weekend.
 And keep it local to save even more.
 Read: How to Plan an Awesome Beach Bachelorette Party (find one close to home), How to Plan the Perfect Wine Tasting Bachelorette Party, and How to Throw a Spa Bachelorette Party at Home for ideas + fun inspiration.

 68. Choose a restaurant for your rehearsal dinner.

-Instead of a full scale banquet hall.
-Or do a casual backyard bbq or party at home.
+Instead of a full-scale banquet hall, you can save money on your wedding rehearsal dinner by choosing a local restaurant or bar instead.
+Or do a casual backyard bbq or host a small party at home.

 They often cost an extra $1 per guest, which really adds up.
 Classic white is just as functional — and often free.
-Plus, guests use them for only a few seconds and probably won’t even notice them if they were a different color.
+Plus, guests use them for a very small amount of time during the wedding and probably wouldn’t even notice them if they were a different color.

 70. Order printable invitations (+ stationery) and print them yourself.

 Printable invitations are all the rage.
-Read: How to Print Save the Dates & Invitations Immediately.
+Read: The Best Places to Get Wedding Invitations Printed for the ultimate guide.

 71. Toss fake petals instead of real ones.